Japan · tool

 Where locals eat — best neighborhoods

-Bustling entertainment district with a huge concentration of ramen shops, izakayas, and specialty restaurants, especially for Genghis Khan.
+Bustling entertainment district with countless izakayas, ramen shops, and bars.

 Dietary notes